 ELF Support

-[3], [4], [5] are the Chinese documents available from the cpu0 author on web site.
+[3], [4], [5] are Chinese documents about this topic, available on the Cpu0 author’s website.

 ELF format

-ELF is a format used in both obj and executable file.
-So, there are two views in it as Fig. 50.
+ELF is a format used in both object and executable files.
+Therefore, there are two views of it, as shown in Fig. 50.

 _images/12.png